-A major disaster declaration due to historic Midwest flooding was issued by FEMA on March $21^{st}$ for portions of Nebraska.
-On March $23^{rd}$ , a major disaster declaration was issued for portions of Iowa.
+A major disaster declaration due to historic Midwest flooding was issued by FEMA on March 21^{st} for portions of Nebraska.
+On March 23^{rd} , a major disaster declaration was issued for portions of Iowa.

 Nebraska: On March 21, 2019, a major disaster declaration was issued by FEMA designating the following counties eligible for individual disaster assistance: Butler, Cass, Colfax, Dodge, Douglas, Nemaha, Sarpy, Saunders, and Washington counties.
-On March 27th, Nebraska's Department of Labor announced the availability of DUA benefits in those nine designated counties, and that the deadline to file a DUA application in those counties is April 26, 2019.
+On March 27th, Nebraska's Department of Labor_announced the availability of DUA benefits in those nine designated counties, and that the deadline to file a DUA application in those counties is April 26, 2019.
+On March 31st, FEMA designated the additional Nebraska counties of Boone, Buffalo, Custer, Knox, Richardson, Thurston, and the Santee Sioux Nation for individual disaster assistance, and Nebraska's Department of Labor announced the availability of DUA benefits in those additional counties, where the deadline to file a DUA application is May 3, 2019.